 Please note before submitting the course proposal and after receiving a positive funding decision

 Announcing the decision

-The funding decision will be made by the by the Board of the REES network.
-The applicants will receive the funding decision by 21 March 2022.
+The funding decision will be made by the Board of the REES network.
+The applicants will receive the funding decision by 21 March 2023.